zitadel/zitadel/docs/docs/concepts/policies.md

 ## General

 You can find these settings in the menu organization in the section polcies.
-Each policy can be overridden and resetted to the default.
+Each policy can be overridden and reset to the default.

 ## Password Complexity